super-linter/super-linter/docs/run-linter-locally.md

-1. Load the super-linter configuration file when running in GitHub Actions by adding the following step to the GitHub Actions workflow that runs super-linter, after checking out your repository:
+1. Load the super-linter configuration file when running in GitHub Actions by adding the following step to the GitHub Actions workflow that runs super-linter, after checking out your repository and before running
+  super-linter:

     ```yaml
     - name: Load super-linter configuration